 - Customer care

-If we consider privacy, I think no one does it better than Nord.
+If we consider privacy, there are hardly any competitors that do it better than Nord.

 After all, it offers features like AES-256-CBC ciphers, kill switch, OpenVPN and a huge arsenal of servers around the globe for ultimate coverage and uncompromised speeds.

 NordVPN operates out of Panama, which puts it out of the reach of any regulatory authorities.

 So you can rest assured your data is totally safe with Nord, because they don’t log any of it in the first place, holding true to their strict no data logging policy.